pashacraydon/pashacraydon.github.io/_posts/2017-06-01-how-to-write-good-javascript-fast.markdown

 You may be tempted to believe this is the fastest way to write javaScript.

 How much time do you lose tracking down bugs you do not entirely understand, just to get the thing working.
-I bet it is a lot.

 How often do you get frustrated because your code is broken and if you could just figure out why then you could move on to the next problem and also why is the browser taking so long to load.

 I bet it is a lot.

 ## Greater vision